Code2dpy/Youtube_Downloader_V2.0/README.md

 4.After choosing the destination it will open a window with all the videos from YouTube.You can click the *Download* button of any video you want

-5.While downloading it will also show to stats.
+5.While downloading it will also show the stats.

 # Download
 Download the .exe file from this repo and open it.